Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/1-getting-started.rst

 - SD-MMC flash card for Linux booting
 - QSPI daughter card X_EBM-01, REV_A01

-Additional flash daughter cards:

-.. note:: These modules will be required for eMMC or OSPI related steps in the tutorial.
-Ignore this if you do not have or do not intend to use the eMMC/OSPI modules.

-- OSPI daughter card X-EBM-03 REV_A02
-- eMMC daughter card X-EBM-02 REV_A02

 .. note::

    - QSPI/SD were tested on VCK190/VMK180/VPK180 Production boards.